 Melioidosis is an infection caused by Burkholderia (formerly Pseudomonas) pseudomallei.
 Manifestations include pneumonia, septicemia, and localized infection in various organs.
 Diagnosis is by staining or culture.
 Treatment with antibiotics, such as ceftazidime, is prolonged.

-The organism can be isolated from soil and water and is endemic in Southeast Asia; Australia; Central, West, and East Africa; India; and China.
+The organism can be isolated from soil and water and is endemic in Southeast Asia; Australia; Central, West, and East Africa; India; the Middle East; and China.
 Humans may contract melioidosis by contamination of skin abrasions or burns, ingestion, or inhalation but not directly from infected animals or other humans.
-In endemic areas, melioidosis is likely to occur in patients with AIDS.
+In endemic areas, melioidosis is likely to occur in patients with diabetes, alcoholism, chronic renal disease, or immunocompromise including AIDS.
+Melioidosis is also a potential agent of bioterrorism (see Biological Agents as Weapons).

 Symptoms and Signs

-Infection may be asymptomatic or remain latent for years.
+Infection may manifest acutely or remain latent for years after an inapparent primary infection.
 Mortality is < 10%, except in acute septicemic melioidosis, which is frequently fatal.

 Acute pulmonary infection is the most common form.
 It varies from mild to overwhelming necrotizing pneumonia.
 Onset may be abrupt or gradual, with headache, anorexia, pleuritic or dull aching chest pain, and generalized myalgia.
 Fever is usually > 39° C. Cough, tachypnea, and rales are characteristic.
 Sputum may be blood-tinged.
 Chest x-rays usually show upper lobe consolidation, frequently cavitating and resembling TB.
 Nodular lesions, thin-walled cysts, and pleural effusion may also occur.
 The WBC count ranges from normal to 20,000/μL.

 B. pseudomallei can be identified in exudates by methylene blue or Gram stain and by culture.
-Chest x-rays usually show irregular, nodular (4 to 10 mm) densities.
+Blood cultures often remain negative except when there is marked bacteremia (eg, in septicemia).
+Serologic assays are often unreliable in endemic areas because positive results may be due to previous infection.
+Chest x-rays usually show irregular, nodular (4 to 10 mm) densities but may also show lobar infiltrates, bilateral bronchopneumonia, or cavitary lesions.
+Ultrasonography or CT of the abdomen and pelvis should probably be done to detect abscesses, which may be present regardless of the clinical presentation.
 The liver and spleen may be palpable.
 Liver function tests, AST, and bilirubin are often abnormal.
+Renal insufficiency and coagulopathy may be present in severe cases.
 The WBC count is normal or slightly increased.

 Asymptomatic infection needs no treatment.
 Mildly ill patients are given TMP/SMX, one double-strength tablet po bid for a minimum of 30 days.
-Moderately or seriously ill patients are given ceftazidime 30 mg/kg IV q 6 h for 2 to 4 wk (imipenem, meropenem, and piperacillin are acceptable substitutes), then oral TMP/SMX or amoxicillin/clavulanate for 30 to 120 days.
+Moderately or seriously ill patients are given ceftazidime 30 mg/kg IV q 6 h for 2 to 4 wk (imipenem, meropenem, and piperacillin are acceptable substitutes), then oral TMP/SMX plus either doxycycline 100 mg bid or, in children < 8 yr and pregnant women, amoxicillin/clavulanate for 3 mo.